AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 >>> chart.show()
 ```

-If you cn see the plot then matplotlib is installed correctly.
+If you can see the plot then matplotlib is installed correctly.